Ellen Malcolm: Political activism

 Malcolm began working for Common Cause in the very early stages of the organization.
 She was charged with overseeing a number of volunteers who were putting pressure on representatives to end the Vietnam War.
 Malcolm credits her time at Common Cause with teaching her the "nuts and bolts" of campaigning.

 Malcolm became the press secretary of the National Women's Political Caucus after leaving Common Cause.
 Through her work at the NWPC, she came to know Lael Stegall, the development director for the organization.
 Stegall expressed her interest to advise wealthy philanthropic women on where to direct their money.
 Malcolm, inheriting her fortune at age 21, was just such a woman.
 Malcolm's interest in giving money to worthy non-profits conflicted with her desire to advance her career based on her own merit, rather than her deep pockets.
 With Stegall as the executive director, together they started the Windom Fund in 1980.

 After leaving the NWPC in 1979, Malcolm found work as the press secretary for Esther Peterson, who was then the special assistant for consumer affairs for the Carter administration.
 Malcolm cites both Peterson and Millie Jeffries, the head of the NWPC, as major influences on her political beliefs.

 In 1982, Malcolm became involved with the campaign of Harriet Woods, a Democratic woman running for a spot in the US Senate.
 Woods lost the seat due to running out of funds a few weeks before the election, causing her television ads to lose air time.
 Because of her involvement in the campaign, Malcolm discovered that not a single woman had been elected to the US Senate, instead they had all been appointed.
 Malcolm identified the main cause of this to be insufficient funds for women's campaigns.

 In 1983, Malcolm hosted a breakfast for a small number of women that she knew were interested in political activism.
 Together, they identified a clear goal: use early funds or seed money to elect a woman to the US Senate.
 This was the beginning of EMILY's List (Early Money Is Like Yeast), which Malcolm founded in 1985.
 EMILY's list effectively set up a donor network composed mostly of women who, in exchange for their money, got information about whom to vote for from people they knew had similar interests to themselves.
 These interests were clear: elect pro-choice democratic women to public office.

 In 2007, she served as co-chair of Hillary Clinton's election campaign, and in 2010 she was appointed to the National Park Foundation Board of Directors.

 Malcolm served as president of America Coming Together from 2003 to 2004.

-Currently, Malcolm serves on the board of EMILY's list, the National Partnership for Women and Families, and the National Park Foundation.
+Malcolm is Chair Emerita of the board of EMILY's list, former Chair of the National Partnership for Women and Families, and a former member of the Board of Directors for the National Park Foundation.